jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 350px; left: 170px;">Login</h1>

 !SLIDE
-.notes One of the issues 2 factor authentication implementations have to deal with is how to handle the situation where the second factor is not available, for example with a dead mobile phone battery.
+.notes One of the issues 2 factor authentication implementations have to deal with is how to handle the situation where the usual second factor is not available, for example with a lost mobile phone.

-<h1 style="font-size: 130px; position: absolute; top: 240px; right: 360px;">Dead</h1>
+<h1 style="font-size: 130px; position: absolute; top: 240px; right: 360px;">Lost</h1>
 <h1 class="white" style="font-size: 170px; position: absolute; top: 310px; right: 260px;">Phone?</h1>

 !SLIDE